 Quantum circuits are composed of quantum logic gates.
-In theory, there are an infinite number of elementary quantum gates.
-However, only a subset of these is required to implement an arbitrary size quantum circuit.
+There exist in theory an infinite number of elementary quantum gates, many such gates have been proposed; however, only a subset of these are required to implement an arbitrary size quantum circuit.
 Penalty for smaller set of gates is paid with a larger overall circuit.